phenopackets/phenopacket-schema/docs/quantity.rst

 value
 ~~~~~
-The corresponding value of the quantity in the units.
-In the example, a ``Quantity`` element
+The corresponding value of the quantity in the indicated units.
-for 30 mg is shown.